 What Is Philanthropy?

-Through discussion and response to literature, students define philanthropy as the sharing of time, talent, and treasure for the common good.
-Students reflect on the benefit of philanthropy to the giver and receiver.
+Through discussion and response to literature, we define philanthropy as the sharing of time, talent, and treasure for the common good.
+Participants reflect on the benefit of philanthropy to the giver and receiver.

-In this lesson, students prepare a persuasive speech in which they demonstrate that one person (or small group) can make a difference in making the world a better place or taking action for the common good.
+In this lesson, youth prepare a persuasive speech in which they demonstrate that one person (or small group) can make a difference in making the world a better place or taking action for the common good.

-In this lesson, students role-play situations in which they are involved in philanthropic acts.
+Youth role-play situations in which they are involved in philanthropic acts.
 They analyze the act of philanthropy.

-Students will use this class period to discuss and reflect in writing about their philanthropic experience of the previous lesson.
+Discuss and reflect in writing about their philanthropic experience of the previous lesson.
 They will talk honestly about how they can make a difference and whether or not they see themselves being philanthropic in the future.